vinodkd/guts/src/book/01_size.md

 			print "5 is even"
 		endif
 		stop
-		// SLOC: 7, Size: 5* sq units
+		// SLOC: 7, Size: 5* sq. units

 This program is not just tall, it is wide too.
 Until the `if` is encountered, things are linear, but at that point we could go one of two ways.
-This can be visualized as as a "left+right" pair or a "down+side" pair, something like so:
+This can be visualized as a "left+right" pair or a "down+side" pair, something like so:

 		// program 7 (alt view)
 		+----------------+